amykatherines/School_District_Analysis/README.md

 ### Scores by School Size

 Like we saw with the School Spending analysis, the results for the school size comparison are the same with or without the 9th Grade THS grades.
-If more precision was shown, there would be some difference in the Medium Sized schools.
+If more precision was shown, there would be some difference in the Medium Sized schools which THS is a part of.

 *All Students*
 ![All Students](Resources/school_size.png)